Proterra (bus manufacturer): Chassis defects

 A similar issue was identified in New York's Tompkins Consolidated Area Transit where the frame on one of their Proterra buses separated from the axle when it was positioned on a lift on March 13, 2024.
 Additionally, mechanics identified cracks in the fiber-glass body of one of their buses.
 Similar issues have not been reported by other US transit agencies; Delaware's DART First State stated their Proterra buses were not experiencing the same issues.

-Fires in Philadelphia
+Fires

 A massive SEPTA fire burned 40 busses in a storage lot.
 Investigators told SEPTA that the blaze was an electric fire caused by a lithium-ion battery, the energy storage devices used in buses manufactured by Proterra.